 On-campus jobs will request your Student Employment Application & Availability Form.
 Download this form and ‘save as’; open your saved document and fill out the application and availability.
+Make sure to ‘Print to PDF’ if saving it doesn’t work.
 When you’re ready, upload it into your Handshake profile documents as your “Other Document”.

 Student employment job search

 Use Handshake to find part-time, on-campus, off-campus, and seasonal employment that prepare you for the realities of the 21st-century workforce.

 Types of student employment you might find during your time at NAU:

 Off-campus part-time jobs Tab Closed

 NAU employs more than 3,000 on-campus student employees in hourly, part-time roles.
 On-campus student employees may work up to 30 hours per week when classes are in session and up to 40 hours per week during breaks (winter and spring break) or the summer session.
 Exceptions apply for Minors or International students based on Visa status.

 Many on-campus student employment jobs list ‘Work-Study’ as a preference, but you should still apply if you aren’t Federal Work Study Eligible.
 Don’t let that one little preference deter you from applying for the job; you can still apply even if you don’t meet 100% of the preferences!